 New Year's on the Water

 Spectacular skyline views await aboard City Cruises.
-You can wrap up 2022 (and get 2023 off to an auspicious start) with a series of rides.
+You can wrap up 2023 (and get 2024 off to an auspicious start) with a series of rides.
 Signature lunch and dinner cruises run New Year’s Eve and brunch and dinner are your options for New Year’s Day.
-Pick from plated meals on the glass-enclosed deck of the European-inspired Bateaux or the bounty of a buffet experience on Spirit of New York, both leaving from Pier 61 in Chelsea Piers.

 A Healthy New Year's Eve Alternative